Tanuja-Gadhe/AWS_Serverless_Data_Lake/README.md

 A scalable, event-driven data lake architecture built on AWS with **AWS Glue Data Catalog** as the central metadata repository, demonstrating production-grade data engineering best practices including automated schema discovery, incremental processing, cost optimization, and comprehensive monitoring.

 > **Note**: This project uses manual deployment through AWS Console and CLI to ensure deep understanding of each service.
-While automation tools like Terraform are valuable, I chose the hands-on approach to truly master AWS data engineering concepts and be able to explain every component confidently in interviews.
+While automation tools like Terraform are valuable, I chose the hands-on approach to truly master AWS data engineering concepts.

 ## 🏗️ Architecture Overview